pulsar-edit/pulsar-edit.github.io/docs/docs/launch-manual/sections/core-hacking/sections/tools-of-the-trade.md

-While much of Pulsar has been converted to JavaScript, a lot of older code is still implemented in CoffeeScript but the process of "decaffeination" is ongoing to continue this conversion. <!--TODO: Add link to decaff docs-->
+While much of Pulsar has been converted to JavaScript, a lot of older code is still implemented in CoffeeScript but the process of "decaffeination" is ongoing, to continue this conversion feel free to read [more](https://github.com/pulsar-edit/.github/blob/main/project-birth/CONTRIBUTING-DURING-START.md#decaffeination).
 Additionally, Pulsar's default configuration language is CSON, which is based on CoffeeScript.
 If you don't know CoffeeScript, but you are familiar with JavaScript, you shouldn't have too much trouble.
 Here is an example of some